The day could not be more beautiful as we started on Saturday, April 20th at 3:00 pm with Easter Eggstravaganza.

 The highlight became the Raffle and as all was free, families lined up to be present when the numbers were announced.

-Several small prices like Lindt chocolate bunnies, scrabble games were handed out, before the last four big items were announced.
+Several small prizes, like Lindt chocolate bunnies, and scrabble games were handed out before the last four big items were announced.

 A big white bunny was the 4th price and got a new home with small children.

 Peter Rabbit a big stuffed bunny was the 3rd prize and was taken by a little girl.

 The Old-World Supermarket Easter basket filled with German delicatessen was handed out to a lady who was so surprised.

 Our first price Hoppel Schlenkerhase, a stuffed bunny with a yellow button in his ear made by the German company Steiff, discovered a four-year-old boy who was sleeping in his mother’s arms but awoke when we handed him out.

 What a wonderful event and I cannot thank enough the teachers and helpers on that day.